Inbibo/shift_docs/docs/intro/terminology.md

 ## Plug

 A plug is a Shift object containing the data that is passed to or from a certain operator.
-An operator could have input plugs on its left-side and output on its right-side.
+An operator has input plugs on its left-side and output on its right-side.

 ## Workflow